frostney/react-native-ibeacon/README.md

 ```

 ## Code style guide
-It uses theGeniux code style code, for more information see: https://github.com/geniuxconsulting/javascript
+It uses the Geniux code style guide, for more information see: https://github.com/geniuxconsulting/javascript

 ## License
 MIT, for more information see `LICENSE`